-This is the the Ham Radio Project Website of N1ATP, Knut.
+This is the the Ham/Amateur Radio Project Website of N1ATP, Knut.

 I also “broke down” and changed to a vanity call-sign from N1QKP to N1ATP (Airline Transport Pilot) which is also the pilot license I hold.

-In the mid-90’s I created DOS based line maps to be used with APRS to track the Hartford Marathon.
-I also coordinated all (120 ham and commercial) communications for three years.
-Now, we combine RF based APRS with the Internet to best utilize this fantastic visual coordination and tracking system.
+Early on, I realized the fantastic resource of APRS.
+In the mid-90’s I created DOS based line maps to be used with APRS (Radios and TNCs – no internet) to track the Hartford Marathon.
+I also coordinated all communications (120 ham and commercial radios) for three years.
+Today, we combine RF based APRS with the Internet to best utilize this fantastic visual coordination and tracking system.

 DMR’s two time-slots and networked repeaters is a “dream” for public service events.
 Making the repeater portable and networked to allow roaming between sites tops everything off.

 This website is a combination of information and coordination for events, but more than anything a personal place to formalize thoughts and ideas.
 The domains www.HamComm.org , www.EventComm.org www.racedispatch.com are also used to bypass the menus to special projects.